MrJeremyKhoo/KanMingBan/README.md

 kmb r [task ID]
 ```
 ### Tips:
-you can add the following to bashrc so that the board opens every time you spawn a window, you can also add an alias in bashrc. i like to use the letter 'a' because all the crud commands are near to it.
+you can add the following to bashrc so that the board opens every time you spawn a window, you can also add an alias in bashrc. i like to use the letter 'a' because all the commands are near 'a' on the keyboard
 ```
 alias a='kmb'
 kmb